Physical Therapist Services for Cancer-Related Problems

 - Difficulty moving or walking.

-According to the Department of Health and Human Services, physical activity can help cancer survivors manage many of these problems.
-Physical therapists design personalized physical activity programs and provide treatment for problems related to cancer or cancer treatment.
 These services can improve health and function, assist in the return to work and other important life activities, and reduce the risk for a cancer recurrence.

 Physical therapists are movement experts who improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.